Large Causal Models for Temporal Causal Discovery: Impact Statement

 \subsection{Model Sizes \& Training Setup}

 Table \ref{tab:model-sizes} summarizes the implemented models and their configurations used in Section \ref{sec:results}.

 All models are implemented in Python~3.10 using PyTorch~2.2 \cite{paszke2019pytorch}.
-Training uses an effective batch size of 64, with gradient accumulation when necessary to accommodate larger models.
+Training uses an effective batch size of 64, with gradient accumulation when necessary to accommodate larger models, using the AdamW optimizer \cite{loshchilov2019adamw} and a learning rate of \(1e-4\) throughout.
 Learning rate scheduling and early stopping based on validation AUC are employed to ensure stable convergence.
 Training was conducted on a dedicated workstation equipped with a NVIDIA RTX 4090 GPU (32 GB VRAM) and 128 GB physical memory.
 Training of large-scale models took around two weeks to complete.
 Causal Discovery (LCM Inference step) is performed on an AMD Ryzen 5 CPU.